 When you plan to visit Czechia what do you think of first?
 According to my tourists, who come to the city of 100 spires, the most prominent attraction is Charles Bridge in Prague.
 It is a famous symbol of the Czech capital and definitely one of the most pictured bridges on our planet.
-Charles Bridge saw everything what has been happening in Prague during last 600 years.
+It saw everything what has been happening in Prague during last 600 years.

 - it was built in the 14th century;